History of Alberta: Farm movements

-Feeling abused by the railroads and the grain elevators, militant farm organizations appeared, notably the United Farmers of Alberta (UFA), formed in 1909.
+Feeling abused by the railways and the grain elevators, militant farm organizations appeared, notably the United Farmers of Alberta (UFA), formed in 1909.
 Guided by the ideas of William Irvine and later by Henry Wise Wood, the UFA was intended at first to represent economic interests rather than to act as another political party.
-But farmers' dissatisfaction with Liberal provincial policies and Conservative federal policies, combined with falling wheat prices and a railroad scandal, drove the farmers to favour direct politics and the election of three Farmer-oriented MLAs and an MP in the 1917 to 1921 period opened the door to a general contesting for power in 1921.
-There was an overwhelming UFA landslide in the provincial legislature in 1921.
-Alberta also gave strong support to UFA and Labour candidates in the 1921 federal election.
-The elected MPs worked with the Progressive Party of Canada, a national farm organization.
-Together they held the balance of power for the minority Liberal and Conservative governments in power for much of the 1920s.
+But farmers' dissatisfaction with Liberal provincial policies and Conservative federal policies, combined with falling wheat prices and a railway company scandal, drove the farmers to favour direct politics and the election of three Farmer-oriented MLAs and an MP in the 1917 to 1921 period opened the door to a general contesting for power in 1921.
+The UFA achieved an overwhelming landslide in the 1921 provincial election.
+Alberta also gave all the Alberta seats to UFA and Labour candidates in the 1921 federal election.
+The elected MPs worked with the Progressive Party of Canada, a national farm organization that held the balance of power for minority Liberal and Conservative governments during much of the 1920s.

 John E. Brownlee led the UFA to a second majority government in the 1926 election.
 During his reign, the UFA government repealed prohibition, replacing it with government sale of liquor and heavily regulated privately run bar-rooms, passed a Debt Adjustment Act to help indebted farmers, and aided workers with progressive wage codes.
 It abolished the provincial police, passing law enforcement outside of the municipalities to the Royal Canadian Mounted Police.
 The government bailed out the bankrupt Alberta Wheat Pool in 1929.
 The high point of Brownlee's administration came after long negotiations with the federal government concerning Alberta's natural resources.
 In 1930, control of these resources was turned over to the province.
-Hurrying to hold an election before the full effect of the Depression kicked in, Brownlee led the UFA to a third majority government in the 1930 election.
-As he moved to the fiscal right, he alienated socialists and labour groups.
+Hurrying to hold an election before the full effect of the Depression kicked in, Brownlee led the UFA to a third majority government in 1930.
+But he moved to the fiscal right, thereby alienating socialists, radical farmers and labour groups.